Lucasfrota/MachineLearningElasticComponent/README.md

 the Data used in this project was found in: http://archive.ics.uci.edu/ml/datasets.html

-More information specifically about the used data set may be found in:
+More information specifically about the used dataSet may be found in:

 * http://archive.ics.uci.edu/ml/datasets/Hepatitis